New Porsche 911 Turbo S review – McLaren Artura performance with four seats

 The 911 Turbo S despite its newfound electrification, is as it always was: a well-rounded supercar slayer

 The 911 Turbo’s pivot back to its traditional values continues with the 992.2 model, a designation that suggests a routine, mid-life revision but is anything but.
-Essentially, Porsche has transplanted a version of the hybrid running gear of the 911 GTS but uprated to Turbo S standard, lifting power to 701bhp and creating the most powerful production 911 ever.
+Essentially, Porsche has fitted the hybrid running gear of the 911 GTS but uprated to Turbo S levels, lifting power to 701bhp and creating the most powerful production 911 ever.

-Out goes the 3.8-litre engine of the previous Turbo, in comes the GTS’s 3.6, but with a pair of smaller, electrically assisted eTurbos rather than one big one.
-Regardless of engine load, the moment the throttle opens the eTurbos’ integral electric motors spin up the turbos to deliver boost, preventing lag.
-On a closed throttle they’re driven by excess exhaust gases and act as wastegates and generators, feeding power back into the hybrid battery.
+So out goes the 3.8-litre engine of the previous Turbo and in comes the GTS’s 3.6, but with a pair of smaller, electrically assisted ‘eTurbos’ rather than one big one, further enhancing response.
+Regardless of engine load, the moment the throttle opens, the eTurbos’ integral motors, sitting on the shaft between compressor wheel and turbine, spin up to deliver boost, preventing lag.
+Then, on a closed throttle, they are driven by excess exhaust gases and act as wastegates and generators, feeding power back into the hybrid battery.

 More reviews